timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 The library was working great, but, out of the blue, my CI builds started failing.
 Like every developer when their tests start failing, my first thought was ***what changed***.
 I immediately checked my last commit, and tried to figure out how that change broke my template handling.
-After scratching my head for a while, unable to find a culprit, I re-ran my test suite against the last successful build and found that those too were all of a sudden failing.
+After scratching my head for a while, unable to find a culprit, I re-ran my test suite against the last successful build and found that those *too* were failing.
 That told me the change had to be environmental, and *not* in my code.
 However, that raised more questions.

 I run my Continuous Integration tests in [Docker containers](https://www.docker.com/).
 The environments should be self-contained, pristine, and reproducible.
-Somewhere my assumption about that was wrong.
+Somewhere my assumptions about that were wrong.
 Stepping through my `Dockerfile`, I found my culprit:

 ```docker